apptainer/singularity-userdocs/singularity_and_docker.rst

     Short of converting an *entire* ``Dockerfile`` into a Singularity definition file, informed specification of the ``%runscript`` entry in the def file *removes* any ambiguity associated with ``ENTRYPOINT`` :ref:`versus <sec:def_files_execution>` ``CMD`` and ultimately :ref:`execution precedence <sec:def_files_execution>`.
 Thus the best practice is:

         "Employ Singularity's ``%runscript`` by default to avoid execution ambiguity"

+    7. Shared cache directories

+    :ref:`As noted above <sec:action_commands_prebuilt_public_docker_images>`, Docker and OCI images are cached to ``$HOME/.singularity`` by default; this default can be overridden through specification of a ``SINGULARITY_CACHEDIR``.
+In some circumstances, however, it may be desirable to maintain a *shared* or common cache directory - e.g., to avoid multiple downloads of the same image by multiple users.

+    Because some workload managers identify images cached locally on compute nodes as resources that can be *requested*, shared cache directories can *reduce* a job's elapsed time - i.e., the time between a job being dispatched for exection, and actually being ready to commence execution, owing to a locally cache image.

+    Thus the best practice is:

+        "Make strategic use of shared cache directories"

 Best practices emerge from experience.
 Contributions that allow additional experiences to be shared as best practices are always encouraged.
 Please refer to :ref:`Contributing <contributing>` for additional details.